IthacaThings/ttn-multitech-cm/README.md

 ###

-It is also possible to support WiFi on the conduit with USB devices that have the RealTek 8192cu chip, such as the Edimax EW-7811U.
+It is also possible to support WiFi on the Conduit with USB devices that have the RealTek 8192cu chip, such as the Edimax EW-7811U.
 It may be possible to support other devices if you send one to our developers.